How to edit photos on iPhone

 You can also check out this amazing TikTok iPhone tip that lets you take pictures of the stars.

 Now that you know how to edit photos on iPhone, why not check out our other Apple-themed guides, including how to switch Apple ID on iPhone and iPad and how to change your Apple ID.
 If you are a videographer, learn how to edit videos on iPhone and how to record stereo sound on iPhone.
 If you'd like to take your image editing to the next level using professional software, we've got you covered with a range of Photoshop tutorials, including how to remove a background in Photoshop, how to add a drop shadow in Photoshop, how to add a background in Photoshop and how to add a border in Photoshop.
-If you want technology to create something beautiful for you, why not learn how to create your own AI art
+If you want technology to create something beautiful for you, why not learn how to create your own AI art.

-Peter is Editor of the How To and Camera sections at Tom's Guide.
+Peter is Reviews Editor at Tom's Guide.
 As a writer, he covers topics including tech, photography, gaming, hardware, motoring and food & drink.
 Outside of work, he's an avid photographer, specialising in architectural and portrait photography.
-When he's not snapping away on his beloved Fujifilm camera, he can usually be found telling everyone about his greyhounds, obsessively detailing his car, squeezing as many FPS as possible out of PC games, and perfecting his espresso shots.
+When he's not snapping away on his beloved Fujifilm camera, he can usually be found telling everyone about his greyhounds, riding his motorcycle, squeezing as many FPS as possible out of PC games, and perfecting his espresso shots.